y9vad9/SketchwareManager/README.md

+> Development on the library has been suspended due to its uselessness and possible irrelevance for nextgen of Sketchware.
+Also because of marriage motivation.

 ![image](https://user-images.githubusercontent.com/32961194/112753044-b9f0a680-8fde-11eb-9af2-a57b10369477.png)
 A coroutine-based library for Sketchware Management.
 Provides the ability to work with projects(its logic, views, and so on.), collections and custom elements of Sketchware mods as custom components.
 Mods such as Pro and Studio (CodeGo) are